 Qualifications to Vote by Absentee Ballot

-- Unavoidably absent from Nassau County on Election Day
+- Absent from Nassau County on Election Day;

 - Unable to appear at the polls due to illness or disability;

-- A patient in a Veterans' Administration Hospital
+- A patient in a Veterans Health Administration Hospital; or

 Applications for Absentee Ballots are available below.
 You may also download a version of the New York State Absentee Ballot Application Form (PDF)

 - Upon completion, applications must be mailed to your county board no later than the seventh day before the election, except they may be delivered to the Board of Elections office in person until the day before the election.
 See Political Calendar for more information.

 - You may also request an Absentee Ballot by sending a letter to your county board of elections.
 The letter must be received by your county board no earlier than 30 days and no later than seven days before the election.
 The letter must contain the following information:

 - The address where you are registered;

 - An address where the ballot is to be sent;

 - The reason for the request.

 If you are permanently ill or disabled, you have the right to receive an Absentee Ballot for each subsequent election without further application.
-Simply file an application with the Board of Elections containing a statement which describes the particulars of your illness or disability.
-The Board will review the facts stated, and if satisfied, will mark your registration record.
-You will then automatically receive an Absentee Ballot for every election until your registration is canceled.
+Simply file an Absentee Ballot Application with the Board of Elections indicating for question one that you are requesting an absentee ballot because of a "permanent illness or physical disability."
+You will then automatically receive an Absentee Ballot for every election until your registration is cancelled.

 Voter Registration Search